NavInfoNC/json-script/docs/format.rst

 Optinal Field
 .............

-Some fields only exist when certain condition is met.
+Some fields only exist when a certain condition is met.

 .. code-block:: jss